leandrolm2/tic-tac-toe/README.md

 ## :boom: Challenges
   - - - -
-To make a funcitonal Tic Tac Toe, I faced some challenges a long the way, challenges such as:
+To make this Tic Tac Toe i end up faced some challenges a long the way, challenges such as:

 * A descent menu
 * Single player mode